 - availability in your region

-A crested gecko can also lose its tail and this seems to have only a little influence on the price of a crested gecko.
+A crested gecko can also lose its tail and this seems to have only a minor influence on the price of a crested gecko.

-Crested geckos in the wild have a certain basic color and pattern.
-Nowadays, crested geckos are available in all kinds of different morphs (color and patterns) like a pinstripe, dalmatian, harlequin.
+Crested geckos in the wild have a specific primary color and pattern.
+Nowadays, crested geckos are available in different morphs (color and patterns) like a pinstripe, dalmatian, harlequin.
 Morphs that were uncommon in the beginning are now widely available for a low price.

-Today, breeders are still creating unique and special looking morphs, like the Lilly White, through a process of selective breeding.
-This requires a lot of time and effort from the breeder which results in a higher price.
-Although beauty is in the eye of the beholder, a beautiful and unique looking crested gecko will cost a lot more.
+Today, breeders are still creating unique and special-looking morphs, like the Lilly White, through a process of selective breeding.
+But, unfortunately, selective breeding requires a lot of time and effort from the breeder, which results in a higher price.
+So, although beauty is in the eye of the beholder, a beautiful and unique-looking crested gecko will cost a lot more.

-The morph of a crested gecko will have the most influence on the price of it.
-Although it’s not entirely possible to put a percentage on it, I would say that roughly 80 percent of the price is determined by the morph.
-Breeders often buy crested geckos with a unique morph to start an own breeding line.
+The morph of a crested gecko will have the most influence on its price.
+Although it’s not entirely possible to put a percentage on it, I would say that the morph determines roughly 80 percent of the price.
+Breeders often buy crested geckos with a unique morph to start their breeding line.
 These breeders are also willing to pay something more.

 Availability in your region

-Supply and demand are important to determine the market price.
-If there are only a few crested geckos in your region but demand is high, the price of a crested gecko will be higher.
-If there are a lot of crested geckos available in your region and demand is low or equal to the supply, the prices will be lower.
+Supply and demand are essential to determine the market price.
+For example, if there are only a few crested geckos in your region, but demand is high, the price of a crested gecko will be higher.
+Conversely, if there are many crested geckos available in your area and demand is low or equal to the supply, the prices will be lower.

-Although the availability in your region will definitely have an influence on the price of a crested gecko it shouldn’t be overestimated as a pricing factor.
+Although the availability in your region will influence the price of a crested gecko, it shouldn’t be overestimated as a pricing factor.
 Crested geckos are easy to breed and in most countries, where there is a certain interest in them, there are enough crested geckos to get prices around $50.

 Female crested geckos usually have a slightly higher price than male crested geckos.
-The reason for this seems to be fairly simple.
-Female crested geckos are easier to keep together in a small group contrary to male crested geckos.
-More importantly, female crested geckos are able to lay eggs so buyers can start their own breeding lines.
+The reason for this seems to be pretty simple.
+Female crested geckos are easier to keep together in a small group, contrary to male crested geckos.
+More importantly, female crested geckos can lay eggs so buyers can start their breeding lines.

 A closely related pricing factor is the age of a crested gecko.
 Hatchlings and young juveniles are usually cheaper than adult crested geckos.
-As soon as a crested gecko can be sexed the price can be influenced by gender.
+As soon as you or the breeder can sex a crested gecko, the price can be influenced by gender.
 Older crested geckos also show their true morph.